Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Related works

-Various approaches also used variants of AEs for anomaly detection, including the Variational AE (VAE) \citep{zimmerer2018context}, Adversarial AE (AAE) \citep{chen2018unsupervised}, Vector Quantized VAE (VQ-VAE) \citep{marimont2021anomaly}, etc. To avoid abnormal images being well reconstructed, \citet{gong2019memorizing} proposed to augment the AE with a memory module, which can store the latent features of normal training samples.
-The reconstruction is obtained from a few most relevant memory records, thus tend to be close to a normal image and enlarge the reconstruction errors of abnormal images.
-Compared with GAN-based methods, AE-based methods could preserve more anatomical coherence, but usually generate blurry reconstructions \citep{baur2021autoencoders}, leading to false positive detection around high-frequency regions (e.g., boundary).
-To mitigate this problem, \citet{mao2020abnormality} proposed to automatically estimate the pixel-level uncertainty of reconstruction using AE, which is used to normalize the reconstruction error and suppress the false positive detection in CXR significantly.
+Various approaches also used variants of AEs for anomaly detection, including Variational AE (VAE) \citep{zimmerer2018context}, Adversarial AE (AAE) \citep{chen2018unsupervised}, Vector Quantized VAE (VQ-VAE) \citep{marimont2021anomaly}, etc. To avoid abnormal images being well reconstructed, \citet{gong2019memorizing} proposed to augment the AE with a memory module, which can store the latent features of normal training samples.
+The reconstruction is obtained from a few most relevant memory records, thus tending to be close to a normal image and enlarging the reconstruction errors of abnormal images.
+Compared with GAN-based methods, AE-based methods can preserve more anatomical coherence, but usually generate blurry reconstructions \citep{baur2021autoencoders}, leading to false positive detection around high-frequency regions (e.g., boundaries).
+To mitigate this problem, \citet{mao2020abnormality} proposed to automatically estimate the pixel-level uncertainty of reconstruction using an AE, which is used to normalize the reconstruction error and suppress the false positive detection in CXRs significantly.

-Recently, incorporating adversarial training into AEs is popular, which combines the advantages of both. \citet{baur2018deep} demonstrated that AEs with spatial bottlenecks can reconstruct important fine details better than those with dense bottlenecks, and combined the spatial VAE with GAN to improve realism of the reconstructed normal samples for anomaly detection in brain MRI.
-In addition to the adversarial training, \citet{akcay2018ganomaly} used an extra encoder to map the reconstructed image to latent space again, and minimized reconstruction errors in both image space and latent space during training to aid in learning the data distribution for the normal samples. \citet{zaheer2020old} proposed to transform the fundamental role of a discriminator from identifying real and fake data to distinguishing between good and bad quality reconstructions, which is highly desirable in anomaly detection as a trained AE would not produce as good reconstruction for abnormal data as it would for the normal data conforming to the learned representations.
+Recently, incorporating adversarial training into AEs has become popular, as it combines the advantages of both. \citet{baur2018deep} demonstrated that AEs with spatial bottlenecks can reconstruct important fine details better than those with dense bottlenecks, and combined the spatial VAE with GAN to improve the realism of reconstructed normal samples for anomaly detection in brain MRIs.
+In addition to adversarial training, \citet{akcay2018ganomaly} used an extra encoder to map the reconstructed image to the latent space again, and minimized reconstruction errors in both the image space and latent space during training to aid in learning the data distribution for the normal samples. \citet{zaheer2020old} proposed to transform the fundamental role of a discriminator from identifying real and fake data to distinguishing between good and bad quality reconstructions, which is highly desirable in anomaly detection as a trained AE would not produce as good reconstructions for abnormal images as they would for normal images conforming to the learned representations.